- Purchase the complete Expat Arrivals Washington DC Guide (PDF)

-The lifestyle in Washington DC reflects its vibrant array of inhabitants.
-As a city filled with politicians and lobbyists, plenty of time and effort is devoted to boasting about one’s expense account.
+The lifestyle in Washington DC reflects the city's vibrant population.
+As a city filled with politicians and lobbyists, plenty of time and effort are devoted to boasting about one’s expense account.
 Fat cats and 'yes men' alike pour their entertainment budgets into the DC scene and, at the very least, ensure that a lively lifestyle is readily accessible to locals and expats alike.

 New arrivals in Washington can enjoy a wide enough range of entertainment venues, shops, activities and eateries to satiate their own unique cultural appetite while enjoying all the city has to offer.

 Shopping in Washington DC

-Shopping is a key activity for the well-heeled in Washington DC.
-The city's oldest neighbourhood, Georgetown, hosts several designer boutiques.
-Expats can enjoy a scenic shopping and dining experience at picturesque local retail centres such as Georgetown Park and the Washington Harbor.
+Shopping is a key activity in Washington DC.
+The city's oldest neighbourhood, Georgetown, hosts several designer boutiques, and new arrivals can enjoy a scenic shopping and dining experience at picturesque local retail centres such as Georgetown Park and the Washington Harbor.

 Eating out in Washington DC